 Tabletop helps to correct posture and stabilize the core.
 You may hold your body on your hands and feet during tabletop exercises.
-Keep the hands straight down beneath the shoulder.
-The thighs and hip should be above knees and bend knees and hold the pose as long as you can.
+Try to keep the hands straight down beneath the shoulder.
+Try to get the thighs and hip to be above knees and bend knees and hold the pose as long as you can.
 You may bend elbows a little and move forward for the breasts to come over the hands.
 Increase the timings gradually.

 3. Slide-leg glides